Billy Liar (film): Plot

-Billy Fisher (Tom Courtenay) lives in Yorkshire with his parents (Wilfred Pickles and Mona Washbourne) and grandmother (Ethel Griffies).
+Billy Fisher lives in Yorkshire with his parents and grandmother.
 Billy wishes to get away from his stifling job and family life.
 To escape the boredom of his humdrum existence, he constantly daydreams and fantasizes, often picturing himself as the ruler and military hero of an imaginary country called Ambrosia.
 In his fantasies, he gives speeches to large crowds in a manner resembling Hitler or Mussolini.
 He makes up stories about himself and his family, causing him to be nicknamed "Billy Liar".
-In reality, he lives in a lower-middle-class home with parents who constantly scold and nag him about his behaviour.
+In reality, he lives in a working-class home with parents who constantly scold and nag him about his behaviour.

-Billy works as an undertakers' clerk overseen by the rigid Mr. Shadrack (Leonard Rossiter).
+Billy works as an undertakers' clerk overseen by the rigid Mr. Shadrack.
 At work, he is tasked with mailing out a large shipment of advertising calendars to potential customers, but instead hides the calendars and keeps the postage money.
 When he notices the calendars in his wardrobe, he dreams of being imprisoned in Wormwood Scrubs for the crime of pocketing the postage money.
 He is eventually found out by Shadrack, who refuses to let him resign from his position until he pays back the postage money.

-Billy aspires to get a more interesting job as a scriptwriter for comic Danny Boon (Leslie Randall), but when Boon comes to town, he is not interested in Billy's overtures.
+Billy aspires to get a more interesting job as a scriptwriter for comic Danny Boon, but when Boon comes to town, he is not interested in Billy's overtures.
 However, Billy tells everyone that Boon is very interested in his stories and that he will be moving to London very soon.
 Whenever Billy experiences something unpleasant, such as his parents scolding him or his boss harassing him, he imagines himself to be somewhere else.
 His fantasies generally involve himself as a hero with everyone very pleased with him.
 However, Billy shows himself to be happier fantasizing about being a great success than actually taking a risk to make something of himself.

-Billy has further complicated his life by proposing to two very different girls, the sheltered, virginal Barbara (Helen Fraser) and the tough, brassy Rita (Gwendolyn Watts).
+Billy has further complicated his life by proposing to two very different girls, the sheltered, virginal Barbara and the tough, brassy Rita.
 He has given the same engagement ring to each girl and lies constantly to get it back from one and give it to the other.
 Rita discovers he has lied about the ring being at the jeweller's and shows up at Billy's door but he lies to her again and she leaves.
 When Billy's father questions him about what he is doing with Rita, Billy yells at him and his shocked grandmother begins gasping for breath and has to lie down.
 Billy feels guilty but imagines himself as a general winning a difficult war.